buildbreakdo/lambda-starter/README.md

 Starts the AWS SAM Local development server on `http://127.0.0.1:3000`.
 This server is like running API Gateway Locally (historically we had to upload the code, painful experience no more!).

 Open `http://127.0.0.1:3000` in your browser to execute your Lambda function.

+`Note: You only need to restart SAM CLI if you update your AWS SAM template.`

 ### Prerequisites
 Running Serverless projects and functions locally with SAM Local requires Docker to be installed and running.